Include it when

 Metadata model

-Individual tools vary, but the comparison fields should stay stable: openness, local/hosted boundary, extension model, control model, memory model, stack fit, and source confidence.
+The tools change fast, but the comparison questions should stay boring: openness, local or hosted boundary, extension model, control model, memory model, stack fit, and source confidence.

 | Domain | Openness | Local / hosted boundary | Extension model | Control model | Memory model | Stack fit | Source confidence |